freenetcoder/freenetcoder/README.md

 </table>

 <table><tr border="0px"><td> <img src="https://i.ibb.co/8dbNJ60/200w.gif" width="160px"> </td><td>
-<p><blockquote>Today, you call someone "Dev" who makes an ERC20 token with the wrong ticker and a picture of his ass.
-The token can't be deployed manually because the author doesn't have any programming skills.
-He just clicks a few buttons on websites like Moonshot.
-Then you create a Telegram channel with bots where millions of scam promoters come in to get this "Dev" to pay them for something nobody needs.
-You call this author "Based Dev" if he paid dexscreener banner or cmc listing!
-You've abandoned good projects with strong tech background and real developers for this shit?
-Do you really see the crypto this way?</blockquote></p></td></tr></table>
+<p><blockquote>Today you are calling someone "Dev" who creates an ERC20 token with the wrong ticker and a picture of his ass.
+The token can't be deployed manually because the author has no programming skills.
+He just clicks a few buttons on a website like Moonshot.
+Then you setup a Telegram channel with bots where millions of scam promoters will come to get this "dev" to pay them for something nobody needs.
+You are calling this author "Based Dev" if he paid for dexscreener banner or cmc listing!
+You've abandoned good projects with strong technical backgrounds and real developers for this shit?
+Is that really how you see crypto?</blockquote></p></td></tr></table>